chrisdewa/unbelipy/README.md

 ### UnbeliClient init parameters:
 - `token` unbelivaboat's client token.
 - `prevent_rate_limits` (bool) if enabled (True, the default) the client will do its best to prevent 429 type errors (rate limits).
-This will work even on concurrent tasts or loops.
+This will work even on concurrent tasks or loops.
 - `retry_rate_limits` (bool) if enabled (True, default is False) the client will retry requests after getting a 429 error.
 It will sleep through the retry_after time stipulated by UnbelivaBoat's API

 ### UnbeliClient public attributes
-- `rate_limits`: this class features attributes about the state of each route.
+- `rate_limits` this class features attributes about the state of each route.
 They Update after each request.
   Bucket Attributes.
 Each of the following contain an async context manager to prevent 429s in case its enabled and contain information about the specific route rate limit headers.
     `buckets` a dictionary with the bucket name as key and its handler as value